biowilli/embed-peertube-wp/README.md

    ![Settings](docs/assets/settings.png)

 4. Update the Instance.

    ![Update Instance](docs/assets/instance.png)

+5. Update the peertube plugin version.
+You can see that in peertube plugin page ('/admin/plugins/list-installed?pluginType=1')

-5. Save the settings.
+6. Save the settings.

    ![Save Instance Settings](docs/assets/save.png)

-6. Go to the 'channels' or 'playlists' submenu.
+7. Go to the 'channels' or 'playlists' submenu.

    ![Playlists](docs/assets/playlists.png)

-7. Create a shortcode by saving the ID number from the playlist and create an element.
+8. Create a shortcode by saving the ID number from the playlist and create an element.

    ![Share](docs/assets/share.png)

-8. You can find the ID in the playlist, then share it.
+9. You can find the ID in the playlist, then share it.
 In the example, it is this number: c5Rx7fX02wf4ssEaRJMJYb.

    ![Share](docs/assets/shareID.png)

-9. Add the Playlist or Livestream ID and add it.
+10. Add the Playlist or Livestream ID and add it.

    ![addPlaylistId](docs/assets/addPlaylistId.png)

-10. Copy the shortcode.
+11. Copy the shortcode.

     ![copyShortcode](docs/assets/copyShortcode.png)

-11. Go to the page where you wish to add the 'channel' or 'playlist'.
+12. Go to the page where you wish to add the 'channel' or 'playlist'.
-12. Add the shortcode.
+13. Add the shortcode.

 ## Deployment